davidanthoff/PathsAndURIs.jl/README.md

 ## Overview

 The core idea is that for different situations different memory layouts for storing a URI a preferable.
-So this package provides an abstract type `AbstractURI` that represents an URI, and then two different concrete types that can be used to store an URI, where each of these two types has a different memory layout.
+So this package provides an abstract type `AbstractURI` that represents a URI, and then two different concrete types that can be used to store a URI, where each of these two types has a different memory layout.

 `URI` stores a URI as a percent encoded string.
 If the goal is to for example use an URI as a key in a dict, or a similar design, then this can be be a good choice.
 The downside of this format is that accessing individual parts is expensive: